Information gain and measurement disturbance for quantum agents: Quantifying back-action through erasure

-where $\hat{\nu}_1$ and $\hat{\nu}_2$ are given in equation \ref{eq:U2decomp}.
-Therefore, erasure involves projecting the memory state onto $\ket{\pm x}\!\!\bra{\pm x}$ states and subsequently performing $\hat{\nu}_1$ ($\ket{+x}\!\!\bra{+x}$ projection) or $\hat{\nu}_2$ ($\ket{-x}\!\!\bra{-x}$ projection) on the system state.
-This procedure is similar to that in quantum eraser experiments \cite{Scully1982,delayedchoiceRev}.
-The corresponding circuit diagram for the erasure of $\hat{U}_{\text{CR}}$ can be found in figure \ref{fig:cpauli_erase_circuit}, with the resulting \textit{post-restoration information}, QMI between system ancilla ($\mathcal{S_A}$) and system ($\mathcal{S}$) after erasure, found in figure \ref{fig:erase_QMI_U4}.
+where $\hat{\nu}_1$ and $\hat{\nu}_2$ are given in equation (\ref{eq:U2decomp}).
+Therefore, erasure involves projecting the memory state onto the $\ket{\pm x}\!\!\bra{\pm x}$ states and subsequently performing either $\hat{\nu}_1^{\dagger}$ if the result is $\ket{+x}$ or $\hat{\nu}_2^{\dagger}$ if the result is $\ket{-x}$ on the system state, a procedure similar to that in quantum eraser experiments.
+The corresponding circuit diagram for the erasure of $\hat{U}_{\text{CR}}$ can be found in figure \ref{fig:cpauli_erase_circuit}, with the resulting \textit{post-restoration information}, the QMI {(equation~\ref{eq:QMI_equation_residual})} between the system ancilla ($\mathcal{S_A}$) and the system ($\mathcal{S}$) after erasure, found in figure \ref{fig:erase_QMI_U4}.